Select Page

 Thanks to the team at Yoto, we were sent a Yoto Mini Player and Yoto Mini Adventure Jacket for the girls to put through its paces.
 I’ve heard nothing but great things about these kids’ portable audio players, so we couldn’t wait to start our Yoto Mini review!
 Having previously had a Tonies Toniebox, we were also really keen to way up the differences between Yoto and Tonies in a Yoto vs Tonie comparison!

 Please note – the Yoto Mini Player is sold worldwide.
 Whilst you can buy the Yoto USA version and Yoto Player Canada, this review is based on the Yoto Mini Player UK version.
-Whilst the Yoto card library in the UK may vary to the US and Canada. – the relevance of this Yoto mini review itself should be the same.
+Whilst the Yoto card library in the UK may vary between the US and Canada. – the relevance of this Yoto mini review itself should be the same.

 Yoto Mini and selection of Yoto cards